2024-2025 Executive Team

 Pat Dale (he/him), at-large Community Member

-Pat Dale was the CEO at Youable Emotional Health Services from 2001-2024 and holds a BSW from Eau Claire.
+Pat Dale was the CEO at Youable Emotional Health Services from 2001-2024 and holds a Bachelor's of Social Work from Eau Claire.
 Pat Dale is currently the Chair of the Hennepin County Children’s Mental Health Collaborative and the chair of the Social Connectedness work group of Hennepin County CHIP Initiative.
-Youable is currently operating as a contracted provider of Hennepin County.
-We are accredited in HFA.
-We have been doing HFA since Hennepin County began contracting the services.
-Last fall Headway began preparations to add the Family Spirit home
+Youable Emotional Health Services is currently operating as a contracted provider of Hennepin County and is accredited in Healthy Families America and Family Sprit.